KOSI 101.1 Teddy Bear Patrol is Back!

 Here’s what our sponsors and first responders say about the Teddy Bear Patrol:

-“Rocky Mountain Hospital for Children is a proud sponsor and partner in Denver’s second Teddy Bear Patrol.
+“Rocky Mountain Hospital for Children is a proud sponsor and partner in Denver’s third Teddy Bear Patrol.
 At Rocky Mountain Hospital for Children, we know how important it is to make a child feel as comfortable as possible in an emergency situation.
 Providing teddy bears to those children is a great start in the recovery process.
 Thanks to our EMS and first responders for their hard work and dedication that makes an impact every day.”

 – Maureen Tarrant, President and CEO, Rocky Mountain Hospital for Children